synesthesiam/rhasspy/docs/index.md

 ## How It Works

 Rhasspy starts off asleep, listening for a [wake word](wake-word.md).
 Once awoken, it listens for a [voice command](command-listener.md).
 After recording the command, its transcribed with the [speech to text](speech-to-text.md) system into text, which is then run through an [intent recognizer](intent-recognition.md).
-Finally, the recognized intent is used to generate an event that can be [handled by Home Assistant](intent-handling.md).
+Finally, the recognized intent is used to generate an event that can be [handled by Home Assistant or Node-RED](intent-handling.md).

 ![Rhasspy overview](img/rhasspy-overview.png)

 ## Customization

 Every step of Rhasspy's processing pipeline can be customized, including using a remote Rhasspy server via its [HTTP API](usage.md#http-api) for [speech to text](speech-to-text.md#remote-http-server) and [intent recognition](intent-recognition.md#remote-http-server).
+Some useful Rhasspy API endpoints are:

+* `/api/listen-for-command`
+    * POST to wake Rhasspy up and start listening for a voice command
+* `/api/train`
+    * POST to re-train your profile
+* `/api/speech-to-intent`
+    * POST a WAV file and have Rhasspy process it as a voice command
+* `/api/text-to-intent`
+    * POST text and have Rhasspy process it as command
+* `/api/text-to-speech`
+    * POST text and have Rhasspy speak it

 Additionally, you can call out to a custom external program for [wake word detection](wake-word.md#command), [voice command listening](command-listener.md#command), [speech recognition](speech-to-text.md#command), [intent recognition](intent-recognition.md#command), and event [intent handling](intent-handling.md#command)!
 This means that you can use Rhasspy as a general voice command toolkit, with or without Home Assistant.